doogyb/Ledger.io/README.md

 - [x] Simple layout for RemainingMoneyFragment
 - [x] Create Schema for the DB, create DB and DAOs, implement update methods, test they work.
 - [x] Build Service that listens to Notifications, update DB when Notification pings
+- [x] Fix TextView layout centering issue
+- [x] ViewModel update on Notification Ping, update on `onResume()`
+- [x] Remove redundant Spend class - this can be computed using historical budget info
+- [x] Notify user of how much is left to spend in the day when money has been spent
+- [x] Implement AlarmManger to reset budget after given period